-Some sponsors are effective leaders because they’re good at delegating.
-Their students understand that the sponsor is ultimately in charge but they’re expected to make some of the group’s decisions.
-These sponsors can be motivational, inspiring and often lead by example.
+Some sponsors are influential leaders because they’re good at delegating.
+Their students understand that the sponsor is ultimately in charge, but they’re expected to make some of the group’s decisions.
+These sponsors can be motivational, inspiring, and often lead by example.

 Other sponsors prefer to be in charge of every group decision.
 They feel they have a better feel for what campaigns their community will support.
 These sponsors can also be good at establishing and enforcing student sales goals.
 They tend to provide strong direction and accountability.